 Here’s one of my existing dashboards with the new graph at the bottom:

-The extended metric storage and all of the features that I described above are now available in the US East (Northern Virginia), US West (Oregon), US West (Northern California), EU (Ireland), EU (Frankfurt), South America (São Paulo), Asia Pacific (Singapore), Asia Pacific (Tokyo), Asia Pacific (Seoul), Asia Pacific (Mumbai), and Asia Pacific (Sydney) Regions.
+The extended metric storage and all of the features that I described above are now available in the US East (N. Virginia), US West (Oregon), US West (N. California), Europe (Ireland), Europe (Frankfurt), South America (São Paulo), Asia Pacific (Singapore), Asia Pacific (Tokyo), Asia Pacific (Seoul), Asia Pacific (Mumbai), and Asia Pacific (Sydney) Regions.

 As I noted before, there is no extra charge for the extended metric storage.